-The Medical Sciences Internal Fund Pump-Priming Scheme accepts applications for small awards (up to £10K) to enable investigators in the Medical Sciences Division to obtain pilot data to support larger-scale applications for external research funding in the future.
+The Medical Sciences Internal Fund Pump-Priming Scheme accepts applications for small awards (up to £12,000).
+The scheme aims to enable investigators in the Medical Sciences Division to obtain pilot data to support larger-scale applications to external funders in future.

 Funding is available in the categories listed below.
-All categories are run simultaneously through MSIF Pump-Priming call in IRAMS and can be selected in the Case for Support document.
+All categories are run simultaneously through the single MSIF Pump-Priming call in IRAMS.
+Applicants should select the relevant category in the Case for Support document.